 - For the frosting, beat powdered sugar with butter, milk and caramel sauce for 5 minutes, until light and fluffy.
 Pipe onto cooled cookie cups, and immediately sprinkle with peanuts and chocolate chips.

-Today’s Snicker’s Cookie Cups recipe was originally published on Shugary Sweets on September 7, 2015 and has been republished in August 2018.
+Today’s Snicker’s Cookie Cups recipe was originally published on Shugary Sweets on September 7, 2015.